Eberhard of Friuli: Testament and death

 The three daughters of Eberhard, Ingletrude, Judith and Heilwich, got various other domains : Ermen, Marshem, Balghingham, Heliwsheim, Hostrenheim, Luisinga, Wendossa, Engerresteim.
 Eberhard had another daughter who carried the name of Gisèle, her mother.
 But she was dead at the time of his testimony.
 The testimony split equally the jewels and ornaments of the saint, the precious objects of his chapel and the books of his library.
 It is dated 867, the 24th year of the reign of Lothaire's son, Louis the Younger.
 Eberhard died the same year, 16 December.

-Canonisation
+Canonization

-Eberhard was later canonised as a saint, and his feast day is on 16 December.
+Eberhard was later canonization as a saint, and his feast day is on 16 December.